yandex-cloud/docs/en/compute/operations/vm-control/vm-attach-public-ip.md

    Where:

-   * `id`: VM ID.
-You can get a list of instance IDs in a folder using the [CLI command](../../../cli/cli-ref/managed-services/compute/instance/list.md) `yc compute instance list`.
+   * `id`: VM instance ID.
+You can get a list of IDs of instances in a folder using the [CLI command](../../../cli/cli-ref/managed-services/compute/instance/list.md) `yc compute instance list`.
-   * `network-interface-index`: VM's network interface index.
+   * `network-interface-index`: VM instance's network interface index.
 By default: `0`.
-   * `nat-address`: Public IP address to assign to the VM.
-You can get a list of reserved public IP addresses in a folder using the [CLI command](../../../cli/cli-ref/managed-services/vpc/address/list.md) `yc vpc address list`.
+   * `nat-address`: Public IP address to assign to the VM instance.
+You can get a list of public IPs reserved for instances in a folder using the [CLI command](../../../cli/cli-ref/managed-services/vpc/address/list.md) `yc vpc address list`.
 By default, a public IP address is assigned automatically.

    Usage example: